MathewT/aws-certified-developer-DVA-C01/EC2/README.md

     * Dedicated servers needed for existing per-server license
     * Regulatory requirements that forbid multi-tenant virtualization
     * Can be purchased On Demand (hourly) or Reserved

+**Savings Plan**
+  * Save up to 72% regardless of instance type or region
+  * Commit to 1 or 3 years of specific amount of compute power measured in $/hour
+  * Not just EC2.
+Includes serverless like Lambda or Fargate

 ## EC2 Instance Families